Catalog: Mid-State FACE Center

 NOTE: If you do not need CTLE credit you can register here Mid-State FACE Training Registration

-FOR PRESCHOOL: Preschool providers, administrators and CPSE Chairpersons will develop their understanding of a quality Preschool IEP designed to provide preschool students who have disabilities access to the age appropriate activities and curriculum.
+FOR PRESCHOOL: Develop an understanding of a quality Preschool IEP designed to provide preschool students who have disabilities access to the age appropriate activities and curriculum.
 Focus will include present levels of performance, management needs, effect of student needs on participation, goals and objectives, supplementary aids/accommodations and progress monitoring.

 NOTE: Training will be held in person at OCM BOCES - 220 Ellwood Davis Rd, Onondaga Room, Liverpool, NY 13088